Commercial Mortgages

 Frequently asked.

-Most commercial lenders require a deposit of 25–40% of the property value, giving a loan-to-value ratio of 60–75%.
-The exact amount depends on the property type, the income it generates, and your business track record.
-Specialist sectors such as pubs and hotels may require higher deposits.
+Most commercial lenders want a deposit of 25–40% of the property value, which puts the loan-to-value ratio at 60–75%.
+What you need depends on the property type, the income it earns, and your business track record.
+Specialist sectors such as pubs and hotels tend to ask for more.

 Talk to a specialist.